Photography

 8” x 11” inches

-This series was in collaboration with Filipino American artists Cyrena Rosati and Zak Ashburn.
-We explored our identity with these lumen prints that were developed using the acids in popular Filipino ingrediencies such as soy sauce and vinegar.
-In the images we play with imagery of being both Filipino and White Americans, wearing bolo ties, a cowboy hat, eating pancit, white bread, and reading Captain America.
+This series was created in collaboration with Filipino American artists Cyrena Rosati and Zak Ashburn, exploring our complex identities through lumen prints.
+These prints were developed using acids found in common Filipino ingredients, such as soy sauce and vinegar, blending cultural elements with the chemistry of creation.